 Meanwhile, all is not well between Karou and Miyagi.
 It’s revealed that since she began living with him, Miyagi hasn’t even touched Karou.
 Perhaps, he’s disgusted by her former life as a prostitute, or some shame of taking advantage of her situation – whatever the reason, there’s been no sex in the Miyagi house.

 As the date for the coup d’é tat approaches, a wavering Miyagi visits his father, who turns out to be a rich man.
 Despite coming from wealth and privilege, Miyagi is deeply sympathetic to the plight of Japan’s poor and decides to support the Young Officers.
 The Kempeitai and Control Faction are aware of the brimming coup d’é tat.
-Far from being worried, they feel that once it fails, it will give them an excuse to arrest and execute the leaders of the Imperial Way, ridding them of that troublesome group once and for all.
+Far from being worried, they feel that once it fails, it will give them an excuse to arrest the leaders of the Imperial Way, ridding them of that troublesome group once and for all.

-This isn’t farfetched and is a conspiracy theory that has long been associated with 2-26 Incident, particularly the idea that the Showa Emperor himself encouraged the plot in order to discredit the Imperial Way whom he regarded as a gang of bloodthirsty fanatics.
+This isn’t farfetched and is a recurrent conspiracy theory that has long been associated with 2-26 Incident, particularly the idea that the Showa Emperor encouraged the plot in order to discredit the Imperial Way whom he regarded as a gang of bloodthirsty fanatics.

 On the eve of the coup d’é tat, Captain Miyagi and Karou finally have sex.
 For a moment, they appear like a happy couple, but it’s doomed not to last.
 On February 26th, 1936, Captain Miyagi and the Young Officers gather 1,400 soldiers to initiate the Showa Restoration.
 Just as the Meiji Restoration of 1868 restored the Meiji Emperor to power and usurped the Tokugawa Shogunate, this modern version would restore the Showa Emperor to the center of political life in Japan, casting the corrupt civilian government into the abyss.